-- Sally, a faculty member, hears a knock on the door.
-She opens it, and the person identifies herself as the mother of one of her students. - The parent says that the student has been in an accident, and she needs to obtain information on the student's class progress to determine if she can complete the semester. - The parent also wants to talk about an academic dishonesty claim that arose prior to the accident. - What should Sally do?
+- Sally, a staff member, hears a knock on the door.
+She opens it, and the person identifies herself as the mother of a student. - The parent says that the student has been in an accident, and she needs a copy of her medical records from the Health Center and SAS to provide to the hospital.
+She also requests a copy of the residence hall agreement so the student can be released from the residence hall.
+Finally, she wants to know about the student's class progress to determine if she can complete the semester. - The parent also wants to talk about a drug violation that arose prior to the accident. - What should Sally do?

-Scenario #3: Sally and a Visit From a Parent:
+Sally and a Visit From a Parent:

-- Student consent is required to reveal information to a parent. - Can be done via written consent or Web 4 Parents. - An accident by a student could be a health and safety emergency, but only if the disclosure is necessary related to emergency. - Here, health and safety emergency likely does not apply. - Faculty cannot discuss academic dishonesty without consent. - FERPA only PERMITS disclosure, does not require it.
+- Student consent is required to reveal information to a parent, unless a dependent student. - Consent can be done via written consent or Proxy Access on Banner web - An accident by a student could be a health and safety emergency, but only if the disclosure is necessary related to emergency. - Health and safety emergency may not apply to SAS records. - Student authorization is likely necessary for health records. - Staff generally cannot discuss conduct violations without consent, with the exception for drug/alcohol violations. - FERPA only PERMITS disclosure, does not require it.
 Does Sally want to discuss with a parent?